Information for Clinical Preceptors

 The Northwestern PA Program has been granted permission to offer Category I CME credit to our PA Preceptors.
 See below for a summary of the process:

-- The PA Program may award 0.5 AAPA Category I CME credit for each two (2) weeks of clinical teaching.
-Example: four-week rotation= 1 credit.
+- The PA Program may award 2.0 AAPA Category I CME credits for each week of clinical teaching.
+Example: four-week rotation = 8 credits.
 One week = 40 hours.

-- If a preceptor has more than one student at a time, that preceptor may be awarded an additional 0.25 CME I credit for each additional student for each two weeks of teaching.
-Example: four-week rotation for two students = 1.50 credit.
+- If a preceptor has more than one student at a time, that preceptor may be awarded an additional CME I credit for each additional student.

 The time our preceptors spend educating our students can also be reported by the preceptor to NCCPA as Category II credits on an hour-by-hour basis and does not require documentation from the PA Program (four-week rotation = 160 hours; eight-week rotation = 320 hours).